-Apart from being a perfect hedge against inflationary times and natural human appeal to shiny metal, gold is one of the rarest metals on Earth.
+Apart from being a perfect hedge against inflationary times as well as having a natural human appeal, gold is one of the rarest metals on Earth.
 People also tend to crave gold because of its perfect physical and chemical characteristics.
-So, today, we are going to recollect gold properties as a mineral.
+In this post, we’ll discuss the properties of gold as a mineral.

-Gold’s chemical element is the Au symbol, and the atomic number is 79.
-In its pure form, it is a yellow, dense, malleable, soft, and ductile metal.
-Chemically, gold is a transition metal and it is an element of group 11.
+Gold’s chemical element is the Au symbol, and its atomic number is 79.
+In its purest form, it is a yellow, dense, malleable, soft, and ductile metal.
+Chemically, gold is a transition metal and an element of group 11.
 In addition, it belongs to the group of least reactive chemical elements and remains solid under standard conditions.
-Gold often occurs as grains or nuggets in veins, rocks, and in alluvial deposits.
-It often occurs in a solution with silver, copper, and palladium.
-It also occurs in minerals as gold compounds especially with tellurium, but not so often.
-Here is an infographic with all gold properties as a mineral:

 Gold is often found as grains or nuggets in veins, rocks, and in alluvial deposits.
 It often occurs in combination with silver, copper, and palladium.
 It also occurs in minerals as gold compounds, especially with tellurium, although this is a rare occurrence.
 The following infographic demonstrates all the properties of gold as a mineral:

 This precious metal does not deteriorate over time or age since it is resistant to most acids.
 Although it dissolves in aqua regia (a mixture of nitric acid and hydrochloric acid), it is insoluble in nitric acid, which dissolves silver and base metals.